 Train tickets from Paris to Milan can start from as little as €29 when you book in advance and are usually more expensive when purchased on the day.
 Prices can also vary depending the time of day, route and class you book.

 Yes, it is possible to travel from Paris to Milan without having to change trains.
-There are 1 direct train from Paris to Milan.
+There are 3 direct trains from Paris to Milan.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Paris to Milan cover a distance of around 397 miles (639 km) during the journey.